vvs0x/quantitative-portfolio-analysis/README.md

 # Quantitative Portfolio Analysis

-Quantitative analysis of a diversified investment portfolio over a two-year and five months period.
-This project evaluates performance metrics including risk-adjusted returns, maximum drawdown, and volatility analysis.
-Portfolio performance is benchmarked against the MSCI ACWI index.
-The investment approach follows a long-term buy-and-hold strategy with portfolio rebalancing triggered by the 5/25 rule.
+Quantitative analysis of a diversified investment portfolio over a two-year period, benchmarked against the FTSE Global All Cap Index.
+Evaluated key performance metrics including total return, maximum drawdown, and Sharpe ratio.
+The portfolio follows a long-term buy-and-hold strategy with rebalancing triggered by the 5/25 rule.

 ### Portfolio Composition